Sam-Max/rcmltb/README.md

 ## Commands for bot(set through @BotFather)
 - mirror - mirror to selected cloud
 - copy - copy from cloud to cloud
-- config - configurate rclone and set upload folder
+- config - config rclone and set folder where to mirror
 - logs - get logs from server
 - cleardata- clear downloads